Passerida Nitzsch, 1820

 Cnemophiloidea

-The satinbirds (Cnemophilidae) have been moved here from the Corvida.
-These New Guinea endemics were once considered birds-of-paradise (Paradisaeidae), but now have their own family.
+The satinbirds (Cnemophilidae) used to be considered Corvida.
+In fact, they are the basal group in Passerida.
+These New Guinea endemics were once considered birds-of-paradise (Corvida: Paradisaeidae), but now have their own family within Passerida.

 Cnemophilidae: Satinbirds Mayr, 1962